Monte Carlo day trip

 includes a private van and driver-guide

 .
 When you meet the driver you discuss your interests and they help plan the stops accordingly.
 Below are our suggested possibilities.
-With fours hours it is best to plan for only two towns, or even one town if you wish to have lunch, or spend time at the beach.
+With 6-hours you can typically visit 3 towns, or two if you wish to have lunch, or spend time at the beach.

 This is a nice shore trip for those who want maximum flexibility with their French Riviera day trip.
 Some people prefer it so they can spend a lot of time in one location, while others try to see as much as possible.

-- St Jean Cap Ferrat and Villefranche sur Mer
+- Nice, St Jean Cap Ferrat and Villefranche sur Mer

 Monte Carlo Day Trip Highlights